Higher Education Financing is Complicated. Here’s How Sallie Mae is Helping Students Make Sense of it All.

 - Consider a responsible private student loan.
 Sometimes, after accounting for savings, scholarships, and grants, and federal financial aid, there’s still a gap.
 That’s where a responsible private student loan can make sense.
 Often secured with a cosigner, these loans go through underwriting to ensure customers will be able to manage them successfully.
 Our lending philosophy also encourages students and their families to evaluate all anticipated monthly loan payments and how much the student expects to earn in the future before considering a private student loan.

 This approach is working.
-Roughly 9 in 10 of Sallie Mae loans in repayment are being paid on time, and with less than 2% of loans defaulting last year.
+Roughly 9 in 10 of Sallie Mae loans in repayment are being paid on time, and with less than 3% of loans default.

 When our students are able to make informed decisions about financing their higher education plans, they are empowered and more likely to achieve financial independence after school.
 The correlation between graduating and future success is clear and unmistakable.
 People with a bachelor’s degree typically earn 66% more — $1 million more over their lifetime — than those with only a high school diploma.